Starwort/ipd-records/sprint-2/Tasks.md

     <tr>
       <td>Flutter implementation of sign up page.</td>
       <td>Jacob</td>
-      <td>If I enter a username and a password then I should be taken to a home page.</td>
+      <td>If I enter a username, a password, a matching password, an email, and a phone number, then I should be taken to a home page.</td>
       <td>Done</td>
     </tr>
     <tr>
       <td>Database user account design</td>
       <td>Albany</td>
-      <td>Showcase DB design model with username, email, mobile, password hash, and default group.</td>
+      <td>Showcase design model with user data, group data, transaction data, and object data.</td>
       <td>Done</td>
     </tr>
     <tr>